adamcobabe/mrv/doc/source/usage.rst

 DAG-Manipulation and Instancing
 ===============================
-Change the structure of the DAG easily by adjusting parent-child relation ships and by handling instances.
-DAG manipulation is an interesting topic as it is implemented using the MayaAPI, but it provides a new programming interface unique to MayaRV in order to be more intuitive and as a workaround to many issues that can occour when using the MayaAPI otherwise.
+Change the structure of the DAG, adjust parent-child relation ships and handle instances.
+DAG manipulation is an interesting topic as it is implemented using the MayaAPI, but it provides a new programming interface unique to MayaRV in order to be more intuitive and as a workaround to many issues that can occur when using the MayaAPI otherwise.

-Transforms can be parented under the world root, which is the root of the dag, and under other transforms.
-Shape nodes may be parented under transforms only, whereas some special nodes are parented under Shape nodes, which effectively puts them into the Shape's ``underworld``.
+Transforms can be parented under the world's root, which is the root of the Directed Acyclic Graph, and under other transforms.
+Shape nodes may be parented under transforms only.
+Some special nodes may appear parented under Shape nodes, which effectively puts them into the Shape's ``underworld``.

 As long as Transforms and Shapes have only one parent, there is only one DAGPath leading up to the object in question.
 If you add more parents to them, there are more DAGPaths leading to the same object, which is called ``instancing`` in Maya.

 The MayaRV DAG manipulation API provides multiple methods to adjust the number of children and parents of the individual items, including undo support::
-	>>> csp = cs.getTransform()
+	>>> csp = cs.transform()
 	>>> cs.setParent(p)
-	>>> assert cs.getInstanceCount(0) == 1
+	>>> assert cs.instanceCount(0) == 1
 	>>> csi = cs.addParent(csp)

-	>>> assert csi.isInstanced() and cs.getInstanceCount(0) == 2
+	>>> assert csi.isInstanced() and cs.instanceCount(0) == 2
 	>>> assert csi != cs
 	>>> assert csi.object() == cs.object()

-	>>> assert cs.getParentAtIndex(0) == p
+	>>> assert cs.parentAtIndex(0) == p
-	>>> assert cs.getParentAtIndex(1) == csp
+	>>> assert cs.parentAtIndex(1) == csp

 	>>> p.removeChild(csi)
 	>>> assert not cs.isValid() and csi.isValid()